Dragnipur/tiny-angular-wordcloud/README.md

 <tang-cloud on-click="method(id)"></tang-cloud>
 ```

+#### cloudsize
+The size of each wordcloud is determined by the space the element has on the screen.
+The size can be controlled by adding 'weight' and 'height' to the 'tangcloud' css class. (see demo)
 #### word placement
 Words are placed in a circular pattern, if the supplied dimensions are to small to accommodate all the given words, the words that can not be placed will be left out.